-- a) Indemnity Forms. - b) Competition rules signed by the principal. - c) Letter signed by the principal confirming that learners are in grade 6. - d) Personal information of the learners. - e) Background information of the school (School Profile). - f) Script and synopsis if the script is not in English of the Art Form.
+- a) Indemnity Forms. - b) Competition rules signed by the principal. - c) Letter signed by the principal confirming that learners are still in intermediate phase (please specify the grade of each learner). - d) Personal information of the learners. - e) Background information of the school (School Profile). - f) Synopsis if the art form is not in English.